flutter/website/src/content/platform-integration/web/embedding-flutter-web.md

 ### `iframe` embedding

-Full-screen mode is recommended when embedding a Flutter web application in an `iframe`.
+Full page mode is recommended when embedding a Flutter web application through an `iframe`.
 The page that embeds the `iframe` can size and position it as needed, and Flutter will fill it completely.